OurMachinery/themachinery-books/the_machinery_book/src/getting_started/new_project.md

 # Getting Started with a New Project

-**Engine Version: 2021.2**

 This walkthrough shows how to create a new project.
 It will also show you what comes by default with the Engine.

 This part will cover the following topics:

 - Project Pipeline
-  - What are the different formats the Machinery supports?
+  - What is the difference between a directory project and a database project?
+  - What is a Scene in The Machinery?
   - What comes by default with a project?

 Related videos to these topics are:

 <iframe frameborder="0" scrolling="no" marginheight="0" marginwidth="0"width="788.54" height="443" type="text/html" src="https://www.youtube.com/embed/oQGghpCqBhI?autoplay=0&fs=0&iv_load_policy=3&showinfo=0&rel=0&cc_load_policy=0&start=0&end=0&origin=http://ourmachinery.com"></iframe>

+**Table of Content**

+* auto-gen TOC;
+{:toc}

 # About Projects